Mazda 6e review and buyer’s guide

 Hand-eye coordination is a remarkably complex thing and without getting to deep into it, basically, Mazda’s, system ultimately reduces the amount of cognitive demand.
 See, the more demand placed upon your brain, the harder it has to work to process information.
 Not only does this accelerate fatigue, it also increases distraction - because your brain is trying to remain attentive of all the different potential threats, matters of importance and aspects of survival.
 We’re mere mammals after all.

-Once you train your brain, rather quickly it must be said, this process becomes dead easy.
-And while some might argue it’s an old design which Mazda incorrectly stuck to years ago, think of it this way.
+And while you might argue the old design which Mazda stuck to years ago, using a rotary dial to select functions on the screen, is better, try to think of it this way.
 Even in the most modern fighter jet, the F-35, or the most modern airliner like the Boeing 787 Dreamliner, there are no touchscreens requiring pilots to smoosh their fingers into.
+So you’re right, buttons would be easier.
+Such is life.

 Just fill in this form.
-No more car dealership rip-offs.
-Greater transparency.
-Less stress.

-The luggage space in the Mazda 6 wagon is particularly compelling because you get the same amount of carrying capacity, only you’re loading your equipment down into the boot, not scuffing the rear bumper trying to get things up and across.
+The luggage space in the Mazda6 wagon is particularly compelling because you get the same amount of carrying capacity, only you’re loading your equipment down into the boot, not scuffing the rear bumper trying to get things up and across.

 In terms of specific volume, the sedan has 474 litres and the wagon has 506 litres, so 6 per cent more in the wagon (obviously), but what is equally impressive is how it compares to the best in the medium SUV segment.